 4. Utilize multiple offer types.

 Don’t settle for the one-size-fits-all solution.
 With the power of AI and machine learning, you can create as many incentives as you need to build consumer engagement and loyalty while minimizing the impact of returns on your bottom line.

 5. Determine best delivery methods.

 Do your consumers respond best to offers delivered at the bottom of a receipt, via an app, or a text message?
 Do shorter or longer expiration dates make a difference in the use of the incentive?
 Engage gives you the power to test your incentives to find the right ones for your business.

 The time has come to recognize the potential and value of a well-defined returns strategy fueled by artificial intelligence.
 The lasting impact on consumer behavior and your revenue is measurable and fully attributable to increases in visits, consumer spend per visit, and margin contribution for weeks after receiving the incentive.
 The consumer gains a truly differentiating experience, and you gain insights, reduced operational costs, and increased profitability.

 Ready to learn more?
 Set up a demo with our team to see how Engage Incentive Optimization could impact your business.

-Dr. Adi Raz, Vice President of Operational Metrics & Business Intelligence, Appriss Retail
+Dr. Adi Raz, Vice President of Data Science, Appriss Retail